kristerhedfors/touchfs/README.md

-# 🌳 LLMFS - LLM-powered Memory Filesystem
+# 🌳 TouchFS - LLM-powered Memory Filesystem

-LLMFS represents a novel approach to integrating large language model capabilities directly into the filesystem layer.
-By leveraging the inherently hierarchical nature of filesystems, LLMFS provides an intuitive and powerful way to organize and generate content using LLMs.
+TouchFS represents a novel approach to integrating large language model capabilities directly into the filesystem layer.
+By leveraging the inherently hierarchical nature of filesystems, TouchFS provides an intuitive and powerful way to organize and generate content using LLMs.

 The project's core ambition is to seamlessly blend AI capabilities with the familiar tree-like structure of filesystems, enabling new ways of organizing and interacting with files that go beyond traditional static storage.
-Through a sophisticated system of hierarchical inheritance and granular controls, LLMFS allows for context-aware content generation that respects and utilizes the natural relationships between files and directories.
+Through a sophisticated system of hierarchical inheritance and granular controls, TouchFS allows for context-aware content generation that respects and utilizes the natural relationships between files and directories.

 ## ✨ Key Features